 Ethical clothing is clothing produced in a manner that is not exploitative.
 There is a concern for the animal or land where the raw materials are grown.
 The people who then take these raw materials and make them into something you wear are treated with respect, work in good working conditions and are paid fair wages for their time.
 Chemicals that are hazardous to the environment and the workers are not used.

-To say Patagonia cares about being an ethical clothing brand is an understatement.
+Patagonia might be the king of ethical clothing brands is an understatement.
 They make it clear about who they are.
 Their mission statement is very simple and stunningly powerful.
 “We’re in business to save our home planet”.

 They do this in a bunch of ways.
 First, by donating a percentage of sales to grassroots organizations to help them fight for causes they believe in.